What's the best Ibanez guitar with a tremolo? (our Top Pick)

 - Ibanez Tom Quayle TQMS1 Signature

-As mentioned, the Edge Zero system locks at the bridge and nut (right where the first fret starts).
+All the Edge systems lock at the bridge and nut (right where the first fret starts).
 It provides extended range and flexibility while keeping the guitar in tune.
 When properly set up, this bridge is highly resistant to tuning issues, even with heavy tremolo use.

 - Ibanez JIVAX2 Nita Strauss Signature